adherelive/adherelive-web/README.md

 ##### For Windows Systems

 You might need to do the following, as the network for Docker is not same as Linux:
-Follow these steps to login and create the password & users:
+Follow these steps to log in and create the password & users:

 ```shell